navarrew/strain-comp/docs/KEGGadd_instructions.md

 **kofamscan** is software created by KEGG.jp that uses HMM searching to assign putative functions to proteins based on their sequence.

+## Setting up kofamscan

+We strongly suggest you set up a new environment just for kofamscan and also put all of its associated files in its own directory.
+You can change the config.yml file it uses to tell the computer where to find the large hmm database and the ko-list metadata file.

+The kofamscan software can be downloaded here:

-The kofamscan software requires a large bank of .hmm files (over 28,000 of them) and a datafile
+The kofamscan software requires a large bank of .hmm files (over 28,000 of them) which is kept in a folder called 'x'.